alkem-io/alkemio/docs/conceptual-design.md

 All other concepts / activities in Cherrytwist are to support the realisation of Challenges - from the activities on the journey, to the community that builds up around the Challenge, to the collaboration that takes place around the shared representation of the Challenge.

-And with any journey the _*Map*_ you have of where you are heading is critical to getting your companions on the journey.
+And with any journey the _*Map*_ you have of where you are heading is critical to getting you towards your destination as well as finding the right companions for the journey.
 This needs to be a shared representation - as opposed to the current default reality whereby all parties have pieces of the puzzle that is the map.
 <p >
 <img src="visuals/challenge-shared-representation.jpg" alt="Creating a shared representation of a Challenge to collaborate around" width="600" />
 </p>